ezpaarse-project/ezmesure/README.md

 ### Get and use your token

 You will need a token in order to use the API and Kibana.
-Start by browsing https://localhost/login and log in with your identity provider.
-Once logged, a cookie will be stored so that you can browse kibana right away.
-Browse https://localhost/api/auth/token to get a token that you can use with the API.
+Start by browsing the profile page at https://localhost/front/#/profile and log in with your identity provider.
+Once logged, your token will appear and a cookie will be stored so that you can browse kibana right away.

 To use your token, add the following header to your requests: `Authorization: Bearer <token>` (replace `<token>` with your actual token)